-If you have less than stellar credit, you have a better chance at getting a new credit card with favorable terms than you did last spring, according to research released Oct.
-31 by the Federal Reserve.
+If you’ve got less than stellar credit, you have a better chance at getting a new card with favorable terms.
+But if you’re like many consumers these days, you may not want one

 The number of banks saying they made it somewhat easier for consumers to get credit rose in the third quarter of 2012.
 However, if you’re like many consumers these days, you may not want the temptation.